 The fryers used for chicken are only used for chicken meaning that the fries and hashbrowns are cooked separately from dairy containing products.

-But of course, check at the restaurant to ensure your location practices this and that the food is safe for your needs.
+- But dedicated fryers don’t seem to be the case at every Chick-fil-A location.
+Check at the restaurant to ensure your location practices this and that the food is safe for your needs.

 More Details from Chick-fil-A